Ovpv1/Study-Projects/README.md

 # Why this repository?
-### Here, I will apply my skills that I learn in my studies and will share my progress as a developer.
+### Here, I will apply my skills that I'm learning in my studies and will share my progress as a developer.